cgroll/research_tools/src/content.md

 . . .

-- new files may be kept outside of the repository, but cause problems when merging with state of repository where files are present
+- new files may be kept outside of the repo, but cause problems when merging with state of repo where files are part of repo

 ## get changes from remote

-- as all merges must occur locally, possible changes on the remote need to be merged first
+- as all merges must occur locally, possible **changes** on the remote need to be **merged** first
 	````sh
 	git pull origin master
 	````

 . . .

-- deal with merge conflicts: edit files
+- deal with **merge conflicts**: edit files
 	````sh
 			file content without merge problems.
 	<<<<<<<